-Oakland fire death toll, at 33, likely to climb as investigation continues
+Oakland fire death toll at 36, likely to climb

 On Friday night, Mulé stopped upstairs to listen to some music he described as a "very tame setting."
 Afterward, he headed downstairs to work on a painting.
 From his studio, he smelled smoke.

 After seeing the flames, Mulé ran to find a fire extinguisher.
 He found one, but could not open the pin.
-When Mulé turned back to save his camera and laptop, he spotted a fellow artist who called out for help.
-Mulé suspected that heavy-set artist had broken his ankle after falling from the second floor.
+When Mulé turned back to save his camera and laptop, he spotted a heavy-set artist who called out for help.

-"I was pulling him out," said Mulé, who suffered burns from the fire.
-"The flames were too much.
-There was too much smoke and ...
-I had to let him go."
+"I broke my ankle.
+I need you to pull me out," a distraught Mulé recalled the artist saying.
+"The fire was just getting too hot and the smoke was just getting too bad and I had to leave him there."

-The Ghost Ship: A haven for artists in a gentrifying region
+A haven for artists

-Photos posted online show an interior cluttered with drums, keyboards, guitars, clocks, ornate beds, plush sofas, mirrored dressers, tables, benches and artifacts.
-Exotic lamps hang from the ceiling, and paintings adorn some of the walls.
+Photos posted online show an interior containing drums, keyboards, guitars, clocks, ornate beds, plush sofas, mirrored dressers, tables, benches and artifacts.
+Exotic lamps hung from the ceiling, and paintings adorned some of the walls.

-Darin Ranelletti, Oakland's interim director of planning and building, told reporters Saturday the city had only approved permits for the building to be used as a warehouse, not for residences.
+Darin Ranelletti, Oakland's interim director of planning and building, told reporters Saturday the city had approved permits for the building to be used only as a warehouse, not for residences.
 City officials also had not signed off on a special permit for the event, Ranelletti said.
 In addition, firefighters found no evidence of sprinklers in the warehouse.

-Last month the warehouse's owners had received notification of city code violations for hazardous trash and debris, property records show.
-Officials had not yet completed an investigation into a November complaint about an illegal interior building structure.
+Last month, the warehouse's owners had received notification of city code violations for hazardous trash and debris, property records show.

 'One of those Catch-22 situations'

 Josette Melchor, executive director of Gray Area Foundation for the Arts, told CNN that most people familiar with Ghost Ship knew it had issues, that it was not quite up to code.
-So it goes for many live-work warehouses, as they struggle to accommodate demand from artists for affordable spaces.
+So it goes for many live/work warehouses, as they struggle to accommodate demand from artists for affordable spaces.

 Fear of losing a home or displacing others keeps some people from reporting possible violations, she said.

 "It's one of those Catch-22 situations.
 A lot of us knew it was unsafe and it could have been fine had there been a smaller amount of people," she said.
 "But when you start having big parties it crosses the line."